luizjrlopes/Azure_Help/Arquiteturas/N-tier_application_with_SQL_Server/Cli/README.md

    ```

-## Create a virtual network and a Application Gateway subnet.
+## Criar Vnet e a subnet do Application Gateway.

 Execute o comando a seguir: